Relief of Douglas MacArthur: Korean War

 North Korea invaded South Korea on 25 June 1950, starting the Korean War.
 In response to an urgent request from the Korean Military Advisory Group for more ammunition, MacArthur, on his own initiative, ordered the transport ship MSTS Sgt.
 George D Keathley, then in harbor in Yokohama, to be loaded with ammunition and to sail for Pusan.
-President Truman met with the Joint Chiefs of Staff and other advisors that day at Blair House and approved the actions already taken by MacArthur and Secretary of State Dean Acheson.
+President Truman met with the Joint Chiefs of Staff and other advisors that day at Blair House, his temporary residence during the White House Reconstruction, and approved the actions already taken by MacArthur and Secretary of State Dean Acheson.
 At another meeting at Blair House held on the evening of 26 June, amid reports of a rapidly deteriorating situation in South Korea, Truman approved the use of air and naval forces against military targets south of the 38th parallel north.

 Subsequently, on 27 June, the United Nations Security Council passed Resolution 83, which recommended that "members of the United Nations furnish such assistance to the Republic of Korea as may be necessary to repel the armed attack and to restore international peace and security in the area".
 The South Korean capital of Seoul fell on 28 June.
 The next day, Truman authorized air and naval operations north of the 38th parallel, which MacArthur had already ordered.
 However it was not until 30 June, following a sobering report on the military situation from MacArthur, that Truman finally authorized the use of ground forces.

 On 8 July, on the advice of the Joint Chiefs of Staff, Truman appointed MacArthur commander of United Nations Command in South Korea.
 He remained Commander-in-Chief Far East and Supreme Commander of the Allied Powers.
 MacArthur was forced to commit his forces in Japan to what he later described as a "desperate rearguard action".
 In July, Truman sent the Chief of Staff of the Army, General J. Lawton Collins, and the Chief of Staff of the Air Force, General Hoyt S. Vandenberg, to report on the situation.
 They met with MacArthur and his chief of staff, Major General Edward Almond, in Tokyo on 13 July.
 MacArthur impressed on them the danger of underestimating the North Koreans, whom he characterized as "well-equipped, well-led, and battle-trained, and which have at times out-numbered our troops by as much as twenty to one".
 He proposed to first halt the North Korean advance and then counterattack, enveloping the North Koreans with an amphibious operation, but the timing was dependent on the arrival of reinforcements from the United States.